21 Best Photography Books To Help You Become a Better Photographer (2021 Update)

 But reading is still vitally important.
 Some of the most influential and successful leaders dedicate time to read daily.
 Billionaire Warren Buffet reportedly spends 80% of his day reading.
-Elon Musk, the 68th wealthiest man in the world and founder/CEO of SpaceX, Tesla and more, reads voraciously.
+Elon Musk, current (as of 2021) wealthiest man in the world and founder/CEO of SpaceX, Tesla and more, reads voraciously.
 When asked how he learned to build rockets, Musk said, “I read books.”

-In a culture that wants us to disengage, we wanted to encourage you to take some time to engage your brain with some of these best photography book recommendations to help you become a better photographer from the SLR Lounge staff.
+We want to encourage you to take some time to check out these best photography book recommendations to help you become a better photographer.

 1. Understanding Exposure by Bryan Peterson

-There’s a reason Understanding Exposure by Bryan Peterson is on the ‘#1 on Amazon’ photography references bestsellers list and has sold hundreds of thousands of copies.
+There’s a reason Understanding Exposure by Bryan Peterson ranks highly on Amazon’s photography references bestsellers list and has sold hundreds of thousands of copies.
 It was the first photography book I read and it helped me understand exposure, composition, aperture, depth of field, etc. The book is full of pictures that illustrate the concepts and is sprinkled with many nuggets of wisdom.
 There are exercises in the book to help you practice.
 This book is great for beginners and it will get you out of ‘P’ mode in no time.

-2 & 3.
-Picture Perfect Practice and Picture Perfect Posing By Roberto Valenzuela
+2, 3, 4.
+Picture Perfect Practice, Picture Perfect Posing, and Picture Perfect Lighting By Roberto Valenzuela

 A gifted educator, Roberto Valenzuela’s Picture Perfect series of books are full of amazing imagery and very useful information which is why it was listed as a favorite by a few of the staff.
 Roberto approaches photography from an artistic standpoint, not a technical one, and each chapter comes with assignments that will help you build a solid foundation as a photographer.